Stump Grinding

 We follow the following process when grinding any tree stump:

-From start to finish, the process will take from 45 minutes to 2 hours, depending on the nature of the stump.
-We offer multi-stump discounts if you have more than one stump to grind, as we too save money in not having to travel to do another stump.
-Please call Timberlake's Tree Service Chesapeake if you need stump grinding service that is professional, affordable, and fast.
+From start to finish, the process will take 45 minutes to 2 hours, depending on the nature of the stump.
+We offer multi-stump discounts if you have more than one stump to grind, as we save money by not having to travel to do another stump.
+So, If you are looking for a cheap stump grinding service, please call Timberlake’s Tree Service Chesapeake.
+Although our stump grinding service offers low prices, we maintain high standards of quality and professionalism in our work.

 - Using hand tools, such a rakes and shovels, we will clear the stump area of loose rock, dirt, and wood, making the area as clean as possible before grinding.